Ibuprofen/famotidine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have seizures, or ulcers or other stomach problems.
-Tell your doctor if you have kidney disease, liver disease, anemia, aspirin-sensitive asthma, bleeding problems, fluid retention or swelling, high blood pressure, congestive heart failure (CHF), or any other heart or circulation problems.
+- Tell your doctor if you have kidney disease, liver disease, bleeding problems, high blood pressure, asthma, congestive heart failure or other heart problems, or a history of ulcers or other digestive problems.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.